John-R-Wallace-NOAA/JRWToolBox/README.md

 	devtools::install_github("John-R-Wallace/JRWToolBox", quiet = T)
 	if (!any(installed.packages()[, 1] %in% "JRWToolBox"))
-	    stop('JRWToolBox is not installed, an attempt to install failed (check for GitHub internet access)') require(JRWToolBox)
+	    stop('JRWToolBox is not installed, an attempt to install failed (check for internet access)') require(JRWToolBox)

     # Examples